Visiting Montjuïc, Barcelona: 11 Top Attractions, Tours & Hotels

 This scenic hilltop neighborhood of Barcelona draws many tourists who come to enjoy the sensational views, beautiful gardens, and excellent museums.
 Named after the old Jewish cemetery that was once on this site, Montjuïc stands more than 200 meters above the sea, with its cliffs plunging into the stunning blue Mediterranean waters.
-The most famous attraction is the Tibidabo Amusement Park, complete with a classic carousel, old-fashioned trams, and a dramatic funicular ride.
-Many of the other popular tourist sites are found in the Parc de Montjüic, an expansive parkland with the Castell de Montjuïc on its summit.
-Also in this park is the dazzling Montjuïc Magic Fountain that features spectacular light shows, and the Museum of Catalan Art that focuses on artists of the Catalonia region.
+Many popular tourist sites are found in the Parc de Montjüic, an expansive parkland with the Castell de Montjuïc on its summit.
+Also in this park is the dazzling Montjuïc Magic Fountain, which features spectacular light shows, and the Museum of Catalan Art, focusing on artists of the Catalonia region.
+After enjoying the museums and other things to do here, stroll through the bohemian neighborhood of Poble-Sec to see the work of local artists and munch on tapas.

-The entire summit area of Montjuïc is occupied by the extensive buildings and grounds of the Castell de Montjuïc.
-This formidable fortress is surrounded by impenetrable ramparts.
+The entire summit area of Montjuïc is occupied by the extensive buildings and grounds of the Castell de Montjuïc, a formidable fortress surrounded by impenetrable ramparts.
 The fortress has several large-calibre guns that were used to defend the port area.
-Visitors can take a walk round the flat roof of the citadel, a vantage point that offers commanding outlooks over the sea, port, city, and mountains.
-The corner bastions of the ramparts also offer sweeping panoramic views across the whole metropolis of Barcelona.
-On the west side of the grounds is an ornate memorial to Francisco Franco.
-An archery ground is now found in part of the former moat.
+Walk around the flat roof of the citadel and the corner bastions of its ramparts for sweeping panoramic views over the sea, port, city, and mountains.
+On the west side of the grounds is an ornate memorial to Francisco Franco, and inside the citadel is a military museum.

 Location: Parc de Montjuïc, Barcelona

 Housed in the grandiose Palau Nacional (National Palace) in the Montjüic Park, the Museum of Catalan Art displays an extensive collection from all periods of history.
 The collection begins with the medieval era (11th-13th centuries) and continues through the centuries to modern times and avant-garde pieces.
-The assortment of Romanesque art is particularly impressive.
-This section features magnificent frescoes from many churches in the Pyrenean region of Catalonia.
-The frescoes from Tahull are shown in a special room with the nave of the local church of Santa Maria completely reproduced.
+The assortment of medieval art is particularly impressive, featuring magnificent frescoes from many churches in the Pyrenean region of Catalonia.
+The frescoes from Tahull are shown in a special room, with the nave of the local church of Santa Maria completely reproduced.
 Other highlights of the museum are the paintings by Catalan artists and other Spanish masters including El Greco, Francisco de Zurbarán, Diego Velázquez, Mariano Fortuny, Antoni Gaudí, Ramon Casas, Joaquin Torres-García, Julio González, Salvador Dalí, and Pablo Picasso.

 Location: Palau Nacional, Parc de Montjüic, Barcelona

-Surprisingly monumental in size, the Magic Fountain of Montjuïc graces the plaza in front of the Palau Nacional.
-The Magic Fountain was inaugurated on May 19, 1929 for the Great Universal Exhibition.
-Carles Buigas was commissioned to create a "colossal" and "costly piece of work."
+The monumental Magic Fountain of Montjuïc highlights the plaza in front of the Palau Nacional.
+The Magic Fountain was inaugurated on May 19, 1929 for the Great Universal Exhibition, for which occasion Carles Buigas was commissioned to create a "colossal" and "costly piece of work."
 To get a sense of the fountain's enormous size, consider that the pool of water is 50 meters by 65 meters.
-The most innovative feature is the use of light to illuminate the fountain as a form of embellishment and entertainment.
-This impressive fountain delivers spectacular light shows and dancing water acrobatics accompanied by music.
-More than 100 hydraulic valves are used to spout water and some 4,000 lights illuminate the fountain.
-The fountain light & music shows are held Thursday through Sunday during the summer months and Friday and Saturday in winter.
+The most innovative feature is the use of light.
+More than 100 hydraulic valves spout water and 4,000 lights illuminate the fountain for spectacular light shows and dancing water acrobatics accompanied by music.
+The fountain light and music shows are held Thursday through Sunday during the summer months and Friday and Saturday in winter (closed early January through mid-February).

 Address: Plaza Carles Buïgas, Barcelona

-Nestled in a lovely section of the Parc de Montjuïc, the Fundació Joan Miró is dedicated to the work of the famous Surrealist-Abstract artist.
-Opened in 1988, the museum is housed in a sleek modern building illuminated with skylights.
-The building also has two inner courtyards, adding to the impression of spaciousness and brightness.
-The museum's extensive collection contains around 5,000 items, delighting visitors with Miro's endless creativity.
-The museum is well designed for tourists with a cafeteria and bookshop.
+In a lovely section of the Parc de Montjuïc, the Fundació Joan Miró is a museum dedicated to the work of the famous Surrealist-Abstract artist.
+Founded with the artist's own collections, the museum is housed in a sleek modern building designed by Josep Lluís Sert and illuminated with skylights.
+Two inner courtyards add to the impression of spaciousness and brightness.
+These surroundings highlight Miro's colorful and often playful works.
+The museum's extensive collection contains around 5,000 items, delighting visitors of all ages with Miro's endless creativity.
+In addition to Miro's own works, there are temporary exhibitions of 20th- and 21st-century artists.

 Location: Parc de Montjuïc, Barcelona

-Another tourist sight in the Parc de Montjuïc is the Poble Espanyol.
 Like the Magic Fountain, this little Spanish Village was created for the 1929 World Exhibition.
-The charming miniature village features buildings in the architectural styles typical of different provinces in Spain.
-The village includes picturesque little streets, alleyways, courtyards, and houses grouped around a main square, the Plaza Mayor.
-Near the entrance are information kiosks, the branch of a bank, a bookstore, and souvenir shops.
-Artisan workshops are also found in the village, and tourists will enjoy shopping for traditional handcrafted products: glass, ceramics, enamel-work, textiles, leather goods, and prints.
+The charming miniature village features buildings in the architectural styles typical of different provinces in Spain, with picturesque little streets, alleyways, courtyards, and houses grouped around a main square, the Plaza Mayor.
+Artisan workshops in the village give tourists a chance to see and buy traditional handicrafts: glass, ceramics, enamel-work, textiles, leather goods, and prints.
 The Spanish Village is also used as a venue for cultural performances and outdoor events.

 Address: Avda.
 Francesc Ferrer i Guardia, 13, Barcelona